Take your group on an amazing tour of Virginia's Blue Ridge!

 Visitors will learn about the unique history of the Gainsboro Library and see the homeplaces of former African American residents in the Gainsboro community.

-Arrive at the Roanoke Valley Visitor Information Center and receive a personal welcome.
+Arrive at the Virginia's Blue Ridge Visitor Information Center and receive a personal welcome.

 Make your first stop the Roanoke Star and Overlook, where you'll see the valley's famed neon star and take in a stunning view of the region.